ALERT: EARLY BLACK FRIDAY DEALS!! (Grab Top Sellers and Reader Faves Before They Sell Out!) SHOP NOW

 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 We earn from qualifying purchases made to the featured retailers.
 Thank you, we appreciate your support!

 What’s the best way to pack your clothing: folding or rolling?
-Some people swear by rolling because it allows them pack more and eliminates unused space and others fold because it’s faster and prevents clothing from wrinkling.
-If you’re unsure if you should be folding or rolling clothes for packing, here are a few things to consider.
+Some people swear by rolling because it’s quick and allows them to see all of their items clearly, while others fold because it prevents clothing from wrinkling and is easy to unpack.
+If you’re unsure if you should be folding or rolling clothes for packing, find out what our readers have to say!

 Should You Roll or Fold Clothes When Packing?